Fargus3222/Minecraft-server-selfhost/README.md

 Mods and world directories are forwarded to the docker container.
 Made for ease of server modification

+banned-ips.json, banned-players.json and ops.json are also forwarded into the container to avoid deleting ban records and operators after the container is restarted

 ## Structure
 ```
 .